grisha/grisha.github.com/source/_posts/2015-03-28-on-time-series.markdown

-If there is a problem with using PosgreSQL or some other database for Time Series data, it is mainly that of having to use advanced SQL syntax and possibly requiring some cookie cutter method for managing Time Series, especially when it is a large number and high volume.
+If there is a problem with using PosgreSQL or some other database for Time Series data, it is mainly that of having to use advanced SQL syntax and possibly requiring some cookie-cutter method for managing Time Series, especially when it is a large number or series and high volume.

 There is also complexity in horizontally scaling a relational database because it involves setting up replication, sharding, methods for recovery from failure and balancing the data.
-But these are not TS-specific problem, they are typical general scaling problems.
+But these are not TS-specific problems, they are scaling problems.

 Having written this up, I'm inclined to think that perhaps there is no need for a specialized "Time Series Database", instead it can be